Permissions and user access FAQs

 Create_SSO_mapping.png

-Your SSO mapping should now appear in the SSO mapping table.
+Your new SSO mapping should now appear in the SSO mapping table.

 SSO_mapping_table.png